Recognising separation-related behaviour in dogs

 - Excessive salivation

-Even if you think your dog is happy left alone, every once in a while check for 'hidden' signs that your dog may be distressed by filming your pet whilst you're out.
+Even if you think your dog is happy, every once in a while check for 'hidden' signs of distress.
+You can do this by installing a camera to monitor your pet while you're out.

 Why your dog finds it difficult to cope when left alone

 There are several reasons that dogs find it difficult to cope when left alone.
-Some dogs will be looking for things to do to entertain themselves whilst their owner is away, while others will be very distressed when separated from their owner.
-However, there are things that you can do...
+Some dogs will look to entertain themselves while their owner is out.
+Others will simply be distressed when on their own.